Governikus/AusweisApp/docs/installation/README.en.rst

 The AusweisApp2 starts a HTTP-Server on port 24727.
 The server binds only to the localhost network interface.
-The availability of the local server is necessary for the online eID function, because service providers will redirect the user with a HTTP redirect to the local server to continue the authentication process in the AusweisApp2 (eID1).
+The availability of the local server is necessary for the online eID function, because providers will redirect the user with a HTTP redirect to the local server to continue the authentication process in the AusweisApp2 (eID1).
 The server is also used to offer other local applications to use the AusweisApp2 via a websocket interface (SDK function, eID-SDK).